enricopiseddu/lendingPool/README.md

 - Alice deposits 10.000 T2 as collateral, and she borrows 5.000 T1.
 Alice's health factor is above the threshold, and if Bob tries to liquidate her, the transaction must fail.
 - Alice deposits 10.000 T2 as collateral, and she borrows 5.000 T1.
 Then, the price of T1 increases from 1 ETH/TOK to 2 ETH/TOK, and Alice's health factor drops under the liquidation threshold.
 Bob decides to liquidate her: he repays a part of her debt (50%) obtaining her collateral + the 5% of bonus.
 After the liquidation, Alice's debt is reduced.

+### 5.3 Tests for Flash Loan contract
+The [FlashLoan contract](https://github.com/enricopiseddu/lendingPool/blob/main/flashLoans/FlashLoan.sol) proposed allows users to call the only public function exposed, specifying the address of the contract that receives the loan and that should back the amount plus the fee.

+In order to perform an evaluation of the FlashLoan contract, two receiver contracts are written:
+- ["GoodReceiver"](https://github.com/enricopiseddu/lendingPool/blob/main/flashLoans/GoodReceiver.sol): this contract returns to the FlashLoan contract the exact amount borrowed plus the fee
+- ["BadReceiver"](https://github.com/enricopiseddu/lendingPool/blob/main/flashLoans/BadReceiver.sol): this contract returns to the FlashLoan contract only the amount borrowed, without the fee

+Both of them implement the interface ["IFlashLoanReceiver"](https://github.com/enricopiseddu/lendingPool/blob/main/flashLoans/IFlashLoanReceiver.sol), and they override the function "executeOperation" which is called by the FlashLoan contract after the amount borrowed is transferred.

+**_Test initialization_** An address (called "owner") deploys four contracts: an ERC20 contract representing a token with an initial balance of 150.000, the FlashLoan, GoodReceiver and BadReceiver contracts.
+Next, the owner sets the FlashLoan contract address to GoodReceiver and BadReceiver.
+Finally, the owner transfers to the FlashLoan contract 50.000 tokens, to the GoodReceiver contract 50.000 tokens and to the badReceiver 50.000 tokens.

+**_Proposed tests_**
+- The owner calls the flashLoan function of the FlashLoan contract, specifying as "receiver" the "GoodReceiver" contract address.
+Since the receiver returns all the amount borrowed plus the fee, the flash loan must be correctly executed.
+- The owner calls the flashLoan function of the FlashLoan contract, specifying as "receiver" the "BadReceiver" contract address.
+Since the receiver returns only the amount borrowed without the fee, the flash loan must fail.

 <hr />